Bear Hunting Regulations

 - Keep all shots within 20 yards.

-- The front leg must be extended forward in order to open up access to the vital zone.
+- The front leg must be extended forward to create access to the vital area.

-See Black Bear Hunting Tips — Including Bowhunter Info!.
+See Black Bear Hunting Tips — Including Bowhunter Info! on above.
 Other important black bear hunting FAQs are answered on our website at NJFishandWildlife.com/bearseason_faq.htm.